danchoi/soywiki/README.markdown

 matches, and `:cc [item number]` to see a particular match ln the list.
 See `:help quickfix` to see the list of matches. for more QuickFix commands.

-Searches are case-insensitve by default.
+Searches are case-sensitve by default.
 To do a case-insensitive search, add a `\c` to your search string, e.g.:

     :SWSearch Gnu\c